mineadmin/doc-v3/docs/en/backend/base/upload.md

 :::

-### Modify Default Upload File Naming and Directory Naming
+### Modify Default File Naming and Directory Naming

-The default file naming and directory naming are implemented by `Mine\Upload\Listener\UploadListener->generatorPath()` and `Mine\Upload\Listener\UploadListener->generatorId()`.
-All upload processing classes inherit from this class.
-Taking the previous example of replacing OSS storage, you only need to replace these two methods in your upload processing class.
+By default, file naming and directory naming are handled by `Mine\Upload\Listener\UploadListener->generatorPath()` and `Mine\Upload\Listener\UploadListener->generatorId()`.
+All upload handling classes inherit from this class.
+Taking the previous OSS storage replacement as an example, you only need to override these two methods in your upload handling class.

 ```php{22-32}
 <?php